Pralisha/Nepali-Handwritten-Document-Conversion/README.md

 1. **Download YOLO model and TrOCR checkpoints:**
   - Download the YOLO model (best.pt) and the pre-trained TrOCR model checkpoint directory from (https://drive.google.com/drive/folders/1Gk1zjmod0YzFLSoyaSnuJa6SINAJBhCN?usp=sharing) and place them in the appropriate directories.
+  - Model checkpoints are stored in Google Drive to avoid large repository size.

 2. **Update paths:**
   - Open the config.py file and update the folder paths for the YOLO model and TrOCR checkpoints.